makenova/gistio-clone/readme.md

 * [Click me](http://gistio-clone.herokuapp.com/1)

 ## TO-DO
- * Design
+ - [ ] Design
- * Syntax Highlighting
+ - [ ] Syntax Highlighting

-  * Currently only JS highlighting is supported thanks to [prismjs](http://prismjs.com/).
+**Note on syntax highlighting** Currently only JS highlighting is supported thanks to [prismjs](http://prismjs.com/).
 Pulling in all the supported languages from prismjs would be heavy, so I would like a better solution.